Russell Cave National Monument: Archeological surveys

 Russell Cave provides the most thorough artifact records of any prehistoric culture in the southeast.
 Archeological field surveys have uncovered evidence of the cave's occupants.
 Around two tons of artifacts have been recovered from the site.
 These discoveries include charcoal from fires, bones of animals (as remains of hunted game and as bone tools), spear and arrow points, sherds of pottery, and the remains of several adults and children buried at the site.
 The bodies, ranging in age from infant to 50 years, were buried in shallow pits in the cave floor and were not accompanied by artifacts.

 The first relics were discovered in 1953 when four members from the Tennessee Archeological Society and University of Chattanooga began digging in the cave.
-This first excavation reached a depth of six feet (1.8 m).
+This first excavation reached a depth of 6 ft (1.8 m).

 Upon realizing the extent and importance of the site, they contacted the Smithsonian Institution, which conducted three seasons (1956–1958) of archeological digs in cooperation with the National Geographic Society.
-They reached a depth of more than 32 feet (9.8 m).
-An additional excavation was performed in 1962 by the National Park Service to a depth of 10.5 feet (3.2 m).
+They reached a depth of more than 32 ft (9.8 m).
+An additional excavation was performed in 1962 by the National Park Service to a depth of 10.5 ft (3.2 m).
 This final excavation completed the archeological record and established an on-site exhibit.

-Analysis of the distribution of the artifacts among functional categories (fabricating and processing tools, domestic implements, weapons) using an experimental technique proposed by Howard Winters reveals that the ratio of non-weapon artifacts to weapons was very low.
+Analysis of the distribution of the artifacts among functional categories (fabricating and processing tools, domestic implements, weapons) using an experimental technique proposed by Howard Winters reveals that the ratio of nonweapon artifacts to weapons was very low.
 This is indicative of a hunting camp with lack of permanent occupancy.
-The picture of prehistoric life gained from Russell Cave is necessarily incomplete, due to the incomplete nature of archeological records and because Russell Cave represents only a portion of the annual life cycle of the inhabitants.
+The picture of prehistoric life gained from Russell Cave is necessarily incomplete, due to the incomplete nature of archeological records and because Russell Cave represents only a portion of the annual lifecycle of the inhabitants.

 Biology

 Studies of historical geology and paleobotany have shown that the flora and fauna of the Eastern Forest Region remained essentially unchanged for thousands of years.
-This began to change after the arrival of European-American settlers in the early nineteenth century.
-They removed trees for timber and to open land for subsistence farming and commercial farming.
+This began to change after the arrival of European-American settlers in the early 19th century.
+They removed trees for timber and to open land for subsistence and commercial farming.

-The cave is populated by both the brown bat and northern long ear bat.
+The cave is populated by both the brown bat and northern long-eared bat.
 The cave stream contains fish known as sculpin.
 Snakes of the surrounding area include the copperhead, timber rattlesnake, rat snake, and kingsnake.
 Over 115 species of birds have been identified by researchers at Russell Cave, which is located along the North Alabama Birding Trail.
-Although the site is now below the southern boundary of the porcupine range, their bones have been found in digs at the earliest occupational levels.
+Although the site is now south of the southern boundary of the porcupine range, their bones have been found in digs at the earliest occupational levels.
 The peccary, also hunted by former occupants, is no longer found in this region.